What Is Halo-Gravity Traction?

 Staying in the hospital for weeks can be tough for kids.
 If your child is going to have halo-gravity traction, it will help to:

 - Talk to your child before you come to the hospital about what will happen.
-Let your child know that after the halo-gravity traction is on, he or she will be up and moving around and can stay busy with lots of activities.
+Let them know that after the halo-gravity traction is on, they will be up and moving around and can stay busy with lots of activities.

 - Bring activities that your child enjoys, such as favorite games, crafts, music, or movies.

 - Bring something comforting from home like a special pillow, stuffed animal, or toy.